zenml-io/zenml/docs/book/guides/common-usecases/custom-materializer.md

 # Creating a custom materializer

+All code in this guide can be found [here](https://github.com/zenml-io/zenml/tree/main/examples/custom_materializer).

 ## What is a materializer

 The precise way that data passes between the steps is dictated by `materializers`.
 The data that flows through steps